 SMD BSS transition execution procedure via the current AP MLD

-When a non-AP MLD uses SMD BSS transition to transition from its current AP MLD to a target AP MLD within an SMD through its current AP MLD, the non-AP MLD shall send an (#511)(#2017)(#3260)(#3458)(#3929)ST execution request to its current AP MLD (#3893) (TBD if the non-AP MLD shall stop sending Data frames to its current AP MLD) The Per-STA Profile subelement in the Reconfiguration Multi-Link element shall not be present in the ST execution request.
+When a non-AP MLD uses SMD BSS transition to transition from its current AP MLD to a target AP MLD within an SMD through its current AP MLD, the non-AP MLD shall send an (#511)(#2017)(#3260)(#3458)(#3929)ST execution request to its current AP MLD (#3893) (TBD if the non-AP MLD shall stop sending Data frames to its current AP MLD.
+The Per-STA Profile subelement in the Reconfiguration Multi-Link element shall not be present in the ST execution request.

 (#515) If the current AP MLD receives an ST execution request within the timeout value(#515) described in 37.14.5.2 (Target links preparation) and the target AP MLD has been prepared for SMD BSS transition for the non-AP MLD as described in 37.14.5 (SMD BSS transition preparation procedure), then: